 “The potencies of sound and of vach, the human voice, have nowhere else been so profoundly investigated as in India.
 The Aum vibration that reverberates throughout the universe (the ‘Word’ or ‘voice of many waters’ of the Bible) has three manifestations or gunas, those of creation, preservation, and destruction.
 Each time a man utters a word, he puts into operation one of the three qualities of Aum.
 This is the lawful reason behind the injunction of all scriptures that man should speak the truth.”
 (13)

-In my opinion, Hindus personalized the three gunas and called them Brahma (creation), Vishnu (maintenance), and Shiva (transformation).
-Of course, I could be wrong.
+In my opinion, Hindus sages have personalized the three gunas and called them Brahma (creation), Vishnu (maintenance), and Shiva (transformation).

 Spiritually-sensitive people hear the first manifestation of this Holy Spirit or Divine Mother as a ringing in the ears.
 Others have to meditate deeply to have the sound arise within themselves.